Sports to play

 Torque and moment of inertia are two key physics concepts to hit the ball straight.

-About 3 miles from you
+About 1 mile from you

-About 4 miles from you
+About 2 miles from you